FakerPHP/Artwork/README.md

 - It is **OK** to use the FakerPHP logo in the following cases:
     - In marketing materials for technical events, e.g. meetups, hackathons, conferences and workshops that are related to PHP or FakerPHP.
-    - In open source projects related to Laravel.
+    - In open source projects related to PHP.
     - In technical articles/videos/books/papers for educational purposes.
     - To illustrate a commercial product.